shoval-z/Dublin_project/README.md

 **photo of the app and a map example**

 In addition, we use streaming data to predict the time for the first ride (the current location to the first attraction).
-- The application is based on wx library- to see the interface run XX throw a machine with GUI.
+- The application is based on wx library- to see the interface run app.py throw a machine with GUI.
-- You can see the application output without GUI in YYY.
+- You can see the application output without GUI in main.ipynb.

 ### pre-requirements
 -	Databricks machine with Databricks Runtime Version 6.4 (includes Apache Spark 2.4.5, Scala 2.11)